 I think the adhesive cost about $4 though … so 54 big ones … Not bad for a new fire pit!

-You can buy full fire pit kits, but they generally cost quite a bit more.
-They include all the bricks and a heat insert.
+You can buy full fire pit kits, but they generally cost quite a bit more since they include all the bricks and a heat insert.
 I did not put a heat insert in this DIY fire pit, but I’ve built a few fire pits just like this and never had an issue!
 The bricks get dark on the inside edge, next to the flame, but that’s not a problem.

-I didn’t have an exact plan when I went to Menards to get the supplies, so I spent some time stacking bricks (*read: I built about 6 different fire pits in the garden center and everyone thought I was crazy) until I figured out a pattern I liked.
+I didn’t have an exact pattern planned out when I went to get supplies, so I spent some time stacking bricks (*read: I built about 6 different fire pits in the garden center and everyone thought I was crazy) until I figured out a pattern I liked.
 The fire pit is about 33″ x 33″ and 8″ tall.
-Adjust the number of bricks if you want bigger or smaller (I wouldn’t recommend going any smaller though).
+Adjust the number of bricks if you want bigger or smaller (I wouldn’t recommend going any smaller though), or even round!

 Tools & Supplies:

 ** Adjust the supplies as necessary to build a fire pit that fits your space.